pocketnetteam/roadmap/explainers/badges/readme.md

 ## Proposal

-To implement the functionality, it is proposed to use the OP_RETURN field with the following values:
+To implement the functionality, it is proposed to use monetary transactions without metadata (Payload), with useful information recorded in the `scrippubkey` of the zero output after the OP_RETURN instruction.
+Within the framework of PIP 115, the following valid values are introduced, any other values are currently ignored:

 - `a:b:vf <address>` - Badge `verificated` assignment
 - `a:u:vf <address>` - Badge `verificated` revocation
 - `a:b:vl <address>` - Badge `validator` assignment